migraine-sudo/D_Link_Vuln/stackoverflow cancelPing/README.md

 The file directory where the vulnerability is located:`/sbin/ncc2`

-The `sub_49E5B0` function obtains the content of the variable `ping_addr`  from the request of `/ping.ccp`, and splicing the parameters of the system causes the command to be executed.
+The `sub_49E5B0` function obtains the content of the variable `nextPage`  from the request of `/ping.ccp`, use strcpy to copy input data.
+The length of the string is not considered, and the stack overflows when the input is too long.

 ![vuln1](vuln1.png)